tmacam/private-git-on-dreamhost/README-real.rst

     $ git --version
     git version 1.7.1.1

-As you see, the box that serves my domain in dreamhost has git version 1.7.1.1 installed. `Anything greater than 1.6.6 shall do`__.
+As you see, the box that serves my domain in DreamHost has git version 1.7.1.1 installed. `Anything greater than 1.6.6 shall do`__.

 __ GitSmartHTTP_